Neo.mjs Architecture Overview

 This is the architecture's gravitational center.
 Every piece connects into a single self-improving feedback loop:

-The agent's improvements to the framework also improve the agent's knowledge base, which improves the agent's future decisions.
+The agent's improvements to the codebase also improve the agent's knowledge base, which improves the agent's future decisions.
 This is what distinguishes Neo.mjs from tools that provide memory, orchestration, or multi-agent roles in isolation — Neo builds the complete organism where the codebase and the agent co-evolve.

 Structural Inventory